Contractions of the relativistic quantum LCT group and the emergence of spacetime symmetries: Introduction

 In this paper, we make this emergence mechanism explicit by performing a systematic analysis of the contraction structure of the relativistic LCT algebra for signature $(1,4)$.
 Introducing two fundamental length scales, a minimum length $\ell$ and a maximum length $L$, we show how the de Sitter algebra $\mathfrak{so}(1,4)$ and the Poincaré algebra $\mathfrak{iso}(1,3)$ arise through well-defined contraction procedures.
-These parameters $\ell$ and $L$ may be identified respectively with the Planck length $\ell_{\text{P}} = \sqrt{\hbar G / c^3}$ and the de Sitter radius $R_{\text{dS}} = \sqrt{3/\Lambda}$, where $\hbar$ is Planck's constant, $G$ is the gravitational constant, $c$ is the speed of light in vacuum, and $\Lambda$ is the cosmological constant \cite{1}.
+These parameters $\ell$ and $L$ may be identified respectively with the Planck length $\ell_{\text{P}} = \sqrt{\hbar G / c^3}$ and the de Sitter radius $R_{\text{dS}} = \sqrt{3/\Lambda}$, where $\hbar$ is Planck's constant, $G$ is the gravitational constant, $c$ is the speed of light in vacuum, and $\Lambda$ is the cosmological constant \cite{Ranaivoson2021}.

 The paper is organized as follows.
-Section 2 reviews the notion of Lie algebra contraction from a physical perspective and recalls the standard de Sitter-Poincaré-Galilei chain as a guiding example.
+Section 2 reviews the notion of Lie algebra contraction from a physical perspective and recalls the standard de Sitter-Poincaré-Galilei chain as a illustrative example.
 Section 3 analyzes the LCT algebra for one-dimensional space and examines its possible contractions controlled by the two fundamental length parameters $\ell$ and $L$.
 Section 4 extends the discussion to the relativistic multidimensional case with signature (1,4), where we explicitly derive the contraction structure of the full LCT algebra and identify the conditions under which spacetime symmetry algebras emerge.
-Section 5 provides a discussion of the physical implications of these results, their connection to some previous works on quantum phase space symmetry \cite{1,5,6,7}, and concluding remarks on the broader significance of this framework for understanding the emergence of spacetime symmetries and for particle and gravitational physics.
+Section 5 analyzes the emergence of spacetime and momentum space from the geometric structure of the Quantum Phase Space in appropriate contraction limits.
+Section 6 provides a discussion of the physical implications of these results, their connection to some previous works on quantum phase space symmetry \cite{Ranaivoson2021,Ranaivoson2022,Ranaivoson2025,Randriantsoa2025}, and concluding remarks on the broader significance of this framework for understanding the emergence of spacetime symmetries and for particle and gravitational physics.
 Concerning the notation, all operators are written in bold.
+Other notations related to linear algebra are based on the guidelines provided in the reference \cite{Raoelina1985}.
+Concerning Lie groups and Lie algebras, although we keep the usual mathematical notations, our generators are taken to be Hermitian, which introduces an explicit factor $ i$ in the commutation relations, in accordance with the physics convention.